 We aren't the genetically gifted.
 We haven't taken steroids.
 We weren't raised as children by professional athletes or bodybuilders.
-We had to work diligently to transform while studying and working.
+We had to work diligently to transform while working and studying.

 We wouldn't change it though.
 Our lifechanging experience has made us passionate to help pass it on, and the trials have made us even better coaches.

 Marco is 6'4 and worked to rehab his injuries and gained 63 pounds of muscle.
-Jared is 6'0 and weighed 130 pounds at 23 years old, and gained 45 pounds of muscle while overcoming his tendinosis.
+Jared is 6'0 and weighed 130 pounds at 23 years old, and gained 45 pounds of muscle while overcoming his chronic tendonitis.
 Michelle leaned out her waist, and built up her hips.

-Our origin story is why we love showing up to work every day, excited to help people transform their lives.
-Perhaps you might identify with some parts of it. –Jared.
+This is our origin story.
+It's why we love showing up to work every day, excited to help people transform their lives. –Jared

 Aside from being underweight, Marco was desperately trying to become more confident, especially around girls.
 And so he bought Arnold Schwarzenegger's The New Encyclopedia of Modern Bodybuilding.
 He spent all of his free time training and trying to learn how to build the masculine body he wanted.

-But instead of getting a bigger, stronger and more energetic body... his efforts were rewarded with chronic knee, and shoulder pain, poorer posture, and feeling beat down energy-wise.
+But instead of getting a bigger, stronger and more energetic body... his efforts were rewarded with chronic pain in his knees and shoulders, poor hunchbacked posture, and feeling beat down.

-Marco gained 63 pounds while earning an honours degree in Health Sciences
+Then Marco gained 63 pounds while earning an honours degree in Health Sciences (B. HSc)

-However, these setbacks only sparked his passion to figure it out.
+However, these setbacks only sparked Marco's passion to figure it out.
 Marco pursued an Honours Bachelor degree in Health Sciences at the University of Ottawa.
-It was during this time studying cell biology, chemistry, human anatomy, nutrition and health, and posture/movement/injuries that Marco radically bulked up, adding 63 pounds of lean mass to his long and lean ectomorphic frame.
+He was taking courses like cell biology, chemistry, human anatomy, nutrition and health, and posture-movement-injuries.

-During his studies, he was also helping to train college-athletes on the OttawaU's Gee-Gee's team, and training both men and women and a variety of body types (ectomorphs, mesomorphs, and endomorphs.)
+During his studies, he was also helping to train college-athletes on the OttawaU's Gee-Gee's football team.
+And he began training regular men and women and a variety of body types (ectomorphs, mesomorphs, and endomorphs.)

-It was during this time that Marco and I, Jared, met through a joint friend—Shane Duquette.
-But first, let's back up and take a look at how I became so physically broken.
+It was during this time that Marco and I (Jared) met through a joint friend—Shane Duquette.
+But first, let's back up and take a look at why we got in touch with Marco.

 "The worst case of tendonitis I've ever seen."– my physiotherapist

 I was an avid athlete as a child, but as I continued to grow, I wasn't getting bigger, stronger and faster like my peers.
-I just got longer and more stretched out and eventually stopped competing in sports.
-In high school, I was now 6'0 tall—taller than most guys.
-But I only weighed 130 pounds which put me in the underweight BMI category.
-I was 30 pounds lighter than the average guy my height.
+I just got longer and skinnier.
+In high school, I was now 6'0 tall—taller than most of the guys guys.
+But I only weighed 130 pounds which put me in the same dangerously underweight category as Marco.
+I was 30 pounds lighter than the average guy for my height and age.

-Feeling defeated, I went back to my new interest where I didn't need a strong and fast body to thrive—designing and running a game review website.
+Feeling defeated, I went back to my hobby of running a game review website.
 I began to sit for nearly all waking hours.
-I would sit at school, then play hours of video games (Halo), then work with the team on the gaming website.
+I would sit at school, then play hours of video games, then work hard with my team on the game website.
 All this while consuming a steady stream of the Three-C's: Coke, cookies, and chips.

-It was at this time of chronic pain that, after many months, I was open to trying anything to fix it.
+After many months of traditional types of therapy not working, I was open to trying anything to fix it.
 Ultrasound therapy, electrotherapy, and even acupuncture (hey, I was truly desperate.)
 Nothing gave me any relief, so I wore a wrist brace that helped to numb the pain.

-In September, I joined the Specialized Honours in Design program at York University.
+In September, I joined the design program at York University.
 It was there that I met my future wife (Michelle) and my future business partner, Shane Duquette.

-As we were planning out what our day of work would look like, Shane suggested an experiment to do after work.
+As we were planning out what our work day would look like, Shane suggested an experiment to do after work.

 The plan was fairly simple.
-For one month, starting May 1st, we'd begin to lift weights three times a week and eat 3,200 calories daily.
+For one month, starting on the first day of May, we'd begin to lift weights three times a week and eat 3,200 calories daily.

 I gained 22 pounds in one month